 \begin{enumerate} \item \textbf{Detect extreme values in the scale spaces}.
 We search over all the scale spaces and use the Gaussian differential method to identify the potential interest points and select those invariant to scale and orientation.

 \item \textbf{Find the key points}.
 The position scale is determined by fitting a model at each candidate position, and the key points are selected according to their stability.

 \item \textbf{Assign feature directions}.
 This step assigns the key points one or more directions based on the local gradient direction of the image.
-To allow for invariance in the features, all subsequent operations are about how to transform the direction, scale and position of the key points.
+All subsequent operations are about how to transform the direction, scale, and position of the key points to allow for invariance in the features.

 \item \textbf{Describe key points}.
 Within the neighborhood around each feature point, the local gradient of the image is measured at selected scales, which is transformed into a representation that allows larger local shape deformations and illumination transformations.
 The SIFT method uses a 128-dimensional vector to characterize the key descriptors in an image.
-First, an 8-direction histogram is established in each $4\times 4$ subregion, and a$16$ subregions in the $16\times 16$ region around the key points are calculated.
-Then, it calculates the magnitude and direction of each pixel's gradient magnitude and adds to the subregion.
+First, an 8-direction histogram is established in each $4\times 4$ subregion, and $16$ subregions around the key points are used.
+We then calculate the magnitude and direction of each pixel's gradient magnitude and add it to the corresponding subregion.
 In the end, 128-dimensional image data based on histograms are generated. \end{enumerate}

 Each descriptor can be projected onto its local coordinate system, and the projected coordinates are integrated by max pooling to generate the final representation with the LLC method, which utilizes the locality constraints to project each descriptor onto its local coordinate system \citep{wang2010locality}.
 The projected coordinates are integrated by max pooling to generate the final representation: